Salesforce models a sales rep chasing a quota, but your Bendigo team manages NDIS participants, mine-site contracts, and loan applications

 Exactly what you get

 A relationship system shaped to Bendigo's real work: participants with plan budgets, mine sites with contracts, applicants with compliance milestones.
 Renewals surface as alerts, compliance becomes reportable, and your three departments stop fighting one borrowed sales funnel.
-It commonly connects to booking software for care visits, helpdesk software for support tickets, accounting software for invoicing, and business intelligence dashboards for a single relationship view across the business.
+It commonly connects to booking software for care visits, helpdesk software for support tickets, accounting software for invoicing, and business intelligence (BI) dashboards for a single relationship view across the business.

 How to choose a developer in Bendigo